TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/FirstProject/CreateRootPage.rst

     *   You are familiar with the basic layout of the TYPO3 backend.

 ..  rst-class:: bignums-xxl
 #.
-Access the Page Module
+Access the Page module

     Once you log into the TYPO3 backend, locate the Page module on the left-hand side of the screen.
-Click on the "Page" module to open the page tree.
+Click on the Page module to open the page tree.

     .. figure:: /Images/ManualScreenshots/CreateRootPage/PageModule.png